Locality Optimized Unstructured Mesh Algorithms on GPUs: Performance

 \subsubsection{Analysis of structured meshes}

-As mentioned in Sections \ref{sec:mini-aero-summary} and \ref{sec:lulesh-summary}, the meshes of miniAero and LULESH are generated by the code itself, therefore we can control the block-shapes explicitly by generating a partition with the mesh.
-This allows us to understand the compromise between high data reuse and few thread colours used more by creating 1D, 2D and 3D blocks (these will have an increasing amount of reuse and number of colours).
+Recalling that the meshes of miniAero and LULESH are actually structured meshes, generated by the code itself allows us to use their structured nature to create partitions with better shapes as opposed to partitions produced by METIS.
+This in turn allows us to understand the trade-off between high data reuse and number of thread colors.
+We create 1D (straight line), 2D (rectangles) and 3D (bricks) shape partitions such that these will have an increasing amount of reuse, and with that, number of colors.

-While both kernels operate on 3D Cartesian (hex8) meshes, the \textbf{IntegrateStressForElems} kernel uses a mapping from cells to their incident vertices, and the \textbf{compute\_face\_flux} kernel maps from (internal) faces to cells.
-In the former case, the blocks are created from the cells as rectangles.
+While both kernels operate on 3D Cartesian (hex8) meshes, the LULESH kernel \texttt{IntegrateStressForElems} uses a mapping from cells to their connected vertices, and the \texttt{compute\_face\_flux} kernel in miniAero maps from (internal) faces to cells.
+We created a number of different partition shapes - 1D lines, 2D rectangles and 3D bricks.
+Figures~\ref{fig:lulesh_block} and \ref{fig:mini_aero_block} show the bandwidths, reuse factors and the number of thread colors across different block-shapes, along with the result of partitioning the same mesh using METIS.

-In the second case, the creation starts the same way, but at the last axis (the contiguous axis) three faces corresponding to one cell are added to the block at the same time.
-This way the blocks cover the whole mesh similarly to the previous case.
-This also means that when the block is long along the third axis, the reuse will be higher than it would be with the other two axes.
-Because of this, in our measurements, we ordered the dimensions of the blocks so that they are longest along this axis.

-Figures \ref{fig:lulesh_block} and \ref{fig:mini_aero_block} show the bandwidths, reuse factors and the number of thread colours across different block-shapes, along with the result of partitioning the same mesh using METIS.
 The size of the blocks is $128$.
-These measurements were run on meshes with shape specifically taylored so that the handcrafted blocks can cover them without any gaps.
+The results are from meshes with specifically tailored shapes so that the handcrafted blocks can cover them without any gaps.

-In \textbf{IntegrateStressForElems}, compared to the $134\,\text{GB/s}$ bandwidth of the original ordering (which is a row major order, similar to ours when we use a block shape that is $128$ cells long and only $1$ cell thin in the other dimensions) and the $132\,\text{GB/s}$ of the partitioned mesh (detailed in Section \ref{sec:analysis-of-lulesh}), we achieved $167\,\text{GB/s}$ bandwidth using our handcrafted blocks, for the same block size ($128$).
-Note that using regular shapes is better for the thread colouring algorithm too: with METIS partitioning, the number of colours needed is higher than in the other cases.
+In \texttt{IntegrateStressForElems}, the achieved bandwidth of the original ordering is $134\,\text{GB/s}$ - it uses a row major order.
+This is similar to what we use for a line block shape that is $128$ cells long and only $1$ cell thin in the other dimensions.
+The partitioned mesh (as detailed in Section \ref{sec:lulesh-summary}) achieved $132\,\text{GB/s}$, and we achieved $167\,\text{GB/s}$ bandwidth using our handcrafted blocks, for the same block size ($128$).
+Note that using regular shapes is better for the thread coloring algorithm as well.
+With METIS partitioning, the number of colors needed is higher than in the other cases.